peacalm/cpp-maglev/README.md

 BalanceStrategyType: a struct contains dynamic balance parameters and methods.

 ### Node Types
-Node type is primary template parameter for `maglev::maglev_hasher`.
+Node type is a primary template parameter for `maglev::maglev_hasher`.
 To make this lib flexible for different scenarios, node types are designed into node-base-types and node-wrapper-types. e.g. if you want to use weighted node, you can use a